 Making a Development Application

 In many cases, prior to being able to apply for a building permit, one or more development applications, such as a rezoning, development permit or subdivision, may be required.
 These development applications can vary in complexity and different types of applications may be needed depending on a number of factors including what is proposed and where the property is located.
-As such, prior to submitting a development application, you should take some time to speak with a planner, either through an application inquiry or pre-application review prior to submitting a formal application.
-This page includes information on how to review your proposal with staff in the Planning Division and how to subsequently make a formal application.
-Before considering a development application, you should review the information provided on the Considerations for Development in New Westminster page.
-More information on development applications involving heritage buildings or structures are covered on the heritage and development page.
+As such, prior to submitting a development application, you should inquire with the Planning Division prior to submission of a formal application.

 Development Inquiry